legan-/react-survey/README.md

+# Survey

 ## Description

 The app has three lists of questions by default.
 It randomly chooses one list of questions to show before the page is loaded.

-Sometimes it shows message 'Question list can not be loaded'.
+Sometimes it shows message "Question list can not be loaded".
 It's a normal.
 In this way the app has received an empty json with questions.

 User should answer all given questions to see a result.
 Otherwise, the app will show a warning message.